-Porto in 3 Days for Remote Workers - Coworking day-passes and cafés with strong Wi‑Fi
+Porto in 3 Days - Coworking day-passes and cafés with strong Wi‑Fi

 A balanced 3-day Porto itinerary for digital nomads: focused work sessions in reliable cafés and coworking spaces, remote-work-friendly neighborhoods (Cedofeita & Bonfim), scenic riverfront breaks, and evening culture and social meetups.
 Timings account for November daylight and cooler weather; each location includes practical tips for productive, comfortable work.